-Reps move to retool Legislative agenda – The Sun Nigeria
+Reps move to retool legislative agenda – The Sun Nigeria

 Ndubuisi Orji, Abuja

-The House of Representatives has said it is making moves to retool its legislative agenda to reflect current socio-economic realities in the country engendered by the COVID-19 pandemic.
+The House of Representatives has said it is making moves to retool its legislative agenda to reflect the current socio-economic realities following the outbreak of COVID-19 pandemic.

-The speaker, Femi Gbajabiamila, stated this on Monday, when he received some Civil Society Organisations (CSOs) yesterday, in Abuja.
+The speaker, Femi Gbajabiamila, stated this when he received some Civil Society Organisations (CSOs) yesterday in Abuja.

-The House had, last year, rolled out a 15-point agenda to guide legislations on key sectors of the economy.
+The House, last year, roled out a 15-point agenda to guide legislations on key sectors of the economy.

 However, Gbajabiamila noted that when the legislative agenda for the ninth House was conceptualised, the parliament never envisaged the outbreak of COVID -19 pandemic and the attendant disruptions.

-According to him “right now, we are in the process of reworking our legislative agenda.
+“Right now, we are in the process of reworking our legislative agenda.
 Last year, no one saw this (COVID-19)coming.
 So, our legislative agenda presumed that it was going to be business as usual.
-But we have to rework it, in keeping with the time we have found ourselves.”
+But we have to rework it, in keeping with the time we have found ourselves,” Gbajabiamila said.

-Gbajabiamila, while seaking on the contentious Control of Infectious Diseases Bill, said the House would hold a two -day public hearing, at a yet to be determined date, where members of the public and interest group will be able to make their inputs into the proposed legislation.

 Leave a Reply